Security Survey Options

 Prevent security scanners from accidentally starting a new session on your survey.
 See the Security Scan Monitor section of the Fraud Detection support page.

-Analyze a respondent’s browser, operating system, and location to prevent fraudulent responses.
-For more details, see the RelevantID section of the Fraud Detection support page.
+Analyze a respondent’s browser and device to prevent duplicate responses.
+For more details, see the Duplicate Detection section of the Fraud Detection support page.

 Prevent Indexing